Radiant Historia: Music

 Yoko Shimomura composed the music and theme songs for both versions of the game.

 The music for Radiant Historia was written by Yoko Shimomura, a composer best known for her work on the Kingdom Hearts series and Legend of Mana.
 Shimomura acted as sole composer and arranger for the score.
 She was first contacted about working on the project via email, and while she initially thought it a prank was shocked when she realized the email was real.
 When creating the score, Shimomura used her usual technique of matching the score to imagery provided by the production team.
 Due to the game's themes of time travel and its darker side, the score was predominantly sombre in tone.
 As the game was unconnected to any previous intellectual property, Shimomura found composing the score far easier than most of her other projects.

-The first track Shimomura created for the score were the Alistel theme "Mechanical Kingdom" and the narrative theme "Where the Wind and Feathers Return".
-The battle theme "Blue Radiance" was a track Shimomura took time over as she did not want it to grow repetitive due to its placement alongside the most common type of battle.
-For the boss theme "The Edge of Green", she added a sense of weight using a pipe organ.
+The first track Shimomura created for the score were the Alistel theme ("Mechanical Kingdom") and the narrative theme ("Where the Wind and Feathers Return").
+The battle theme ("Blue Radiance") was a track Shimomura took time over as she did not want it to grow repetitive due to it being the most common battle theme.
+For the boss theme ("The Edge of Green"), she added a sense of weight using a pipe organ.
 The use of pipe organ was also included to appeal to fans of her music from earlier projects.
 Shimomura created twenty-five tracks, mainly using an orchestral style, with some tracks also utilizing pop music instruments or folk elements.
 The track number was double what she planned, resulting in her tunes going over the console's music file limits.
 The game used software developed by CRI Middleware for the sound and music environment.